core-wg/senml-data-ct/draft-ietf-core-senml-data-ct.md

 The following examples are valid values for the "ct" and "bct" fields (explanation/comments in parentheses):

-* "60" (CoAP Content-Format for "application/cbor")
+* "60" (CoAP Content-Format number for "application/cbor")
-* "0" (CoAP Content-Format for "text/plain" with parameter
+* "0" (CoAP Content-Format number for "text/plain" with parameter
   "charset=utf-8")
 * "application/json" (JSON Content-Type -- equivalent to "50" CoAP
-  Content-Format identifier)
+  Content-Format number)
-* "application/json@deflate" (JSON Content-Type with "deflate" as Content-Coding -- equivalent to "11050" CoAP Content-Format identifier)
+* "application/json@deflate" (JSON Content-Type with "deflate" as content coding -- equivalent to "11050" CoAP Content-Format number)
+* "application/json@deflate@aes128gcm" (JSON Content-Type with
+  "deflate" followed by "aes128gcm" as content codings)
 * "text/csv" (Comma-Separated Values (CSV) {{?RFC4180}} Content-Type)
-* "text/csv;header=present@gzip" (CSV with header row, using "gzip" as Content-Coding)
+* "text/csv;header=present@gzip" (CSV with header row, using "gzip" as content coding)

 # ABNF